reneuir/reneuir-web/cfp.md

 # Call for Papers

-The fourth workshop on Reaching Efficiency in Neural Information Retrieval (ReNeuIR) will be held at SIGIR 2025 in Padua.
+The fifth workshop on Reaching Efficiency in Neural Information Retrieval (ReNeuIR) will be held at SIGIR 2026 in Melbourne.

 ## Topics of Interest

 We welcomes "full" submissions on the following topics, including but not limited to:

-* [ReNeuIR 2025 will host an efficiency oriented shared task](shared_task.html), all participants are invited to submit papers describing their approches and evaluating them.
+* [ReNeuIR 2026 will host an efficiency oriented shared task](shared_task.html), all participants are invited to submit papers describing their approches and evaluating them.
 * Novel Neural IR (NIR) models that reach competitive quality but are designed to provide fast training or fast inference;
 * Efficient NIR models for decentralized IR tasks such as conversational search;
 * Strategies to speed up training or inference of existing NIR models;